karikowska/velu-price-scraper/README.md

 $ python main.py "path/to/config.yaml"
 ```

+If you type in too many stores + queries in a row in one YAML, you may run into an issue with token length.
+As the input and output of the LLM (for now at least) is not being closely prompt-engineered to perfection, it might take a few retries to get it your request under token i/o limit.

 ### 3. Supported Stores
 Currently, the only supported services are:
 - Solaris Japan == ```sol```